pepk0/EmailCleaner/README.md

 If you have a very cluttered email inbox or a mailbox overfilled with useless promotion emails, going through them one by one and deleting them is time-consuming and boring.
-That's why to help myself and others, I created this project, making the deletion of thousands of mail take no more than three clicks.
+That's why to help myself and others, I created this project that uses the Gmail API to make the deletion of thousands of mail take no more than three clicks.

 ## Demo